ibexa/documentation-developer/docs/search/criteria_reference/visibility_criterion.md

 When used with Content Search, the Criterion takes into account all assigned locations.
 This means that hidden content is returned if it has at least one visible location.
-Use location Search to avoid this.
+Use Location Search to avoid this.

 ## Arguments